 #5 – Call a chimney sweep

 In Canada, we love our fireplaces and wood stoves — and we use them frequently throughout our long winters.
 But are you are aware about the hazards of a dirty chimney?
 The inspector is aware.
 As part of the inspection, a qualified professional may either do a visual inspection and pass the chimney or the professional may recommend an inspection from a Wood Energy Technology Transfer (WETT) certified professional.
-Prior to this inspection, consider paying a professional chimney cleaning crew to inspect and clean your wood stoves, fireplaces and chimneys.
+Prior to this inspection, a good home inspection tip is to consider paying a professional chimney cleaning crew to inspect and clean your wood stoves, fireplaces and chimneys.

 #6 – Appliance checks

 Do your appliances stay with the property once it’s sold?
 If so, test every appliance that transfers to the new owner, including your range, fridge, dishwasher, washing machine and even your dryer.
 Don’t forget the spare freezer or small basement refrigerator if they also get left behind.
 You just want to be sure they are in proper working order.
 To avoid the chance of a breakdown before closing day, make sure you vacuum the fridge and/or freezer coils and empty dirt and lint traps.
 Finally, gather up your manuals and receipts and place them in an envelope.
 The new owners may someday need warranty work.